sonic-warrior/android_device_motorola_nicklaus/README.md

 ![Moto E4 Plus](http://drop.ndtv.com/TECH/product_database/images/6132017104528AM_635_motoe4plusdb.jpeg "Moto E4 Plus")

-Developer notes before you try to build
+Read this before you try to build
 ===========================================

 Before you try to build any rom using this codebase, you need to known that this is a _"work in progress"_ project